ionic-team/ionic-docs/CONTRIBUTING.md

 ## Translation

-Ionic docs have been translated in to Japanese and are in the process of being translated in to Chinese, French, Portuguese, and Spanish.
-These languages we chosen because we believe they have the greatest number of developers where English-only documentation would be a barrier.
+The Ionic docs have been translated into Japanese and are in the process of being translated into Chinese, French, Portuguese, and Spanish.
+We've chosen these languages because we believe they have the greatest number of developers where English-only documentation would be a barrier.

-We use Crowdin for our translation service, and you can participate and contribute to the translation effort on the [Ionic Crowdin page](https://crowdin.com/project/ionic-docs).
+We use Crowdin for our translation service.
+You can participate in the translation effort on the [Ionic Crowdin page](https://crowdin.com/project/ionic-docs).

 _Please submit translation issues to the Crowdin page and not the Ionic Docs GitHub repo_